Welcome to Mitteilerei!

-- animated films (whiteboard and cut-out animation as well as fully animated film)
+- animated films (from cut-out animation to fully animated film)

 In 2015, a selection of my satirical communitainment writings was published in a book titled „Was Sie schon immer über das BÖSE Internet wissen wollten, aber nie zu fragen wagten“ („Everything you always wanted to know about the BAD internet, but were afraid to ask“).
 This paperback is out of print by now, but I will gladly provide a PDF copy upon request.
 As its original title indicates, the book is in German though, I’m afraid.

 From 1994 up to my Ph.D. graduation in 1997 (my Ph.D. paper covered Hollywood movies), I was a member of the teaching staff at the „Amerika-Institut“ of Munich’s university LMU.
 After a short stunt at one of Munich’s IT PR agencies, I started working as an IT journalist in 1999, and have been writing for LANline since 2001.
 In September 2009, I switched to freelance IT journalism by founding my own editorial office, Mitteilerei.
 Since that same year, I have also been collaborating with freelance artist Wolfgang Traub on communitainment content creation.

 Whenever I find the time, I write short texts on the future of work, IT security, and sustainability on my blog IT Info 2 Go (mostly in German, some texts are translated into English as well).

 E-Mail: wilhelm (dot) greiner (at) mitteilerei (dot) de

 You can follow me on Twitter (tweets are in German or English): @wgreiner